 Blockchain can also work with protocols, or rules, that make the data useful.
 Smart contracts are protocols used with blockchain to automate a series of transactions based on the terms, like purchase orders, invoices, and payments.
 Smart contracts are a powerful tool because they reduce transaction errors, processing time, and administrative overhead.
 That translates to lower cost and higher profits for users.

 A public blockchain is public, and members are anonymous.
 Anyone can join the network, process transactions, and validate blocks, providing they have the substantial computer resources required.
 All members of a public blockchain can see all of the data.

 Members of a public blockchain network, like the one that supports bitcoin, use “miners” for the consensus mechanism.
 Miners are members who validate data blocks on the public network.
 Miners compete with other miners to validate data blocks by solving complicated mathematical equations.

 Public, or “permissionless,” networks are used for cryptocurrency because transactions are direct between the parties without a financial intermediary, like a bank.
 The anonymous nature of the transactions, however, does attract criminal activity.
 One 2019 study estimated that 46% of bitcoin transactions, or $76 billion per year, involve illegal activities.

 Blockchain miners are awarded bitcoin or other cryptocurrency for validating transactions.

-A private, or “permissioned,” blockchain requires that all members are identified and need credentials, or permissions to submit transactions and validate data blocks.
+A private, or “permissioned,” blockchain requires that all members be identified and need credentials, or permissions, to submit transactions and validate data blocks.
 A private blockchain may give access to all data to some users while restricting others.
 Private blockchains are more suitable for an individual business.